b23prodtm/acake2php/README.md

     ./migrate-database.sh -u

-2. ACCESS DENIED for user root appears with other information complaining about database connection, what does that mean ?
+2. ACCESS DENIED to user appears with other information complaining about database connection, what does that mean ?

 You probably have modified user privileges on your server: